-Kim Kardashian & Kendall Jenner Get Laughed At While Describing Their Show As ‘Real’ During The Emmy’s
+Kim Kardashian & Kendall Jenner Get Laughed At While Describing Their Show As ‘Real’ During The Emmys

 “Here are the nominees for outstanding competition series,” finished Kim.

-The women seemed to take the laughter in stride, however, and didn’t react to it in an obvious way.
+The women seemed to take the laughter in stride and didn’t react to it in an obvious way.
 But that’s not to say that fans weren’t upset about what they witnessed.
 Many people took to Twitter to vent about the laughter.

 “I don’t care what you think of the Kardashian’s since when was it okay to laugh at people to their face,” asked a fan.